TexasInstruments/edgeai/readme_models.md

 <hr>

-## Model Quantization
+## Guidelines for Model training & Quantization
-Tools for **Quantization Aware Training (QAT)** in PyTorch are given in [edgeai-torchvision](https://github.com/TexasInstruments/edgeai-torchvision) and its documentation on **[Quantization](https://github.com/TexasInstruments/edgeai-torchvision/blob/master/docs/pixel2pixel/Quantization.md)**.

-- Quantization (especially 8-bit Quantization) is important to get best throughput for inference.
+Quantization (especially 8-bit Quantization) is important to get best throughput for inference.
 Quantization can be done using either **Post Training Quantization (PTQ)** or **Quantization Aware Training (QAT)**.

 - TIDL natively supports PTQ - it can take floating point models and can quantize them using advanced calibration methods.
-In the above page, we have provided guidelines on how to choose models and how train them for best accuracy with Quantization - these guidelines can reduce accuracy drop during deployment with **PTQ**.
+In the below page, we have provided guidelines on how to choose models and how train them for best accuracy with Quantization - these guidelines are important to reduce accuracy drop during quantization with **PTQ**.

 - In spite of following these guidelines, if there are models that have significant accuracy drop with PTQ, it is possible to improve the accuracy using **QAT**.

+- Guidelines and tools for Model training and Quantization are given in [edgeai-torchvision](https://github.com/TexasInstruments/edgeai-torchvision) and its documentation on **[Quantization](https://github.com/TexasInstruments/edgeai-torchvision/blob/master/docs/pixel2pixel/Quantization.md)**.
+We also have tools for **Quantization Aware Training (QAT)** in this repository.

 <hr>

 ## Notes:
 Information about Deep Neural Network Model training software for our older family of devices is [here](./readme_models-j6.md).